wjsutton/ChatGPT_for_tableau/README.md

 It was built and tested using ChatGPT GPT-4 Code Interpreter (Advanced Data Analysis)

+### Health Warning

+This prompting format is designed to improve the output received from ChatGPT, this is not guaranteed depending on your scenerio.

+Please only attempt to perform data tasks if you are an experienced data analyst and can verify ChatGPT has been thorough enough to produce accurate work.

 ### Quick Start

 Here is the pretraining prompts I used to enter a visualisation for Visual Capitalist